stephanmg/calorimetry/docs/intro.rst

 According to Fig. :ref:`ucp1_ko_metadata` distribution numbers (n) for Genotype and Diet are balanced, there is no irregularities for body composition (fat and lean mass) and also no problematic changes of body composition over the time course of the experiment.
 The study entails only male samples (male) on a high fat diet (HFD).
-Since there are no obvious issues with the metadata, we can proceed by inspecting the raw measurements as recordede from the metabolic phenotyping system (TSE).
+Since there are no obvious issues with the metadata, we can proceed by inspecting the raw measurements as recorded from the metabolic phenotyping system (TSE).

 Plotting the raw quantities can be a valid and important first diagnostic of consistency of the experiment.
 See Fig. :ref:`ucp1_ko_rer_with_outlier` in particular for the RER stratified by Genotype (WT vs KO).